 Video of the Day

 When frosts are forecast, a bird of paradise plant must be protected with mulch and a cover.
-Short periods at 24 degrees Fahrenheit damage the plant but usually it can recover.
-More than a few hours at 24 F or exposure to lower temperatures, however, severely damage bird of paradise stems and roots and the plant may not recover.
+Short periods at 24 degrees Fahrenheit damage the plant but usually, it can recover, advises the University of Florida IFAS Extension.
+Bird of paradise plant cold tolerance below 24 F is minimal and exposure to lower temperatures, especially for more than a few hours, can severely damage plant stems and roots and the plant may not recover.

 Spread a layer of straw, dry leaves, fine shredded bark or another fine, light mulch 4 to 5 inches deep around the bird of paradise plant in fall, but don't allow the mulch to contact the plant's stems.
 In the late afternoon or early evening before a frosty night, cover the bird of paradise with cotton sheets or seven or eight layers of newspaper.
 Remove the covering in the morning when temperatures rise again.
 The mulch can stay in place all winter.